seanwestfall/templatehaskell/draft2.md

 ```
 `-ddump-splices` and `>>= putStrLn.pprint` should come in handy when debugging.

-Now for probably, what I consider to be the hardest aspect of Template Haskell to understand -- Reification.
+Now for probably, what I consider to be the hardest aspect of Template Haskell to understand -- reification.

-Reification allows one to query the state of Haskell [`Name`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Name)s and get infomation about it.
+Reification allows one to query the state of Haskell [`Name`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Name)s and get infomation about them.
 Specifically, reify returns a data type called [`info`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Info) -- which returns data in a specifc format on any `Name` in Haskell, where the format and information depends on whether it's being interpreted in a type context or an expression context.

 TH introduces two new indentifiers specifically for reification: Prefix `Name`s to be evaluted in an expression context with a single quote, and prefix `Name`s to be evaluated in a type context with a double quote.
-Though, those `Names` must be interpretable within those contexts to be reified.
+Though, `Name`s must be interpretable within those contexts to be reified.
 (If you intend to use reify on expressions, don't use quotes in the names of those expressions -- otherwise it wont parse correctly.)

 To use reify on a type, use double quotes:
 ```bash
 Prelude Language.Haskell.TH> $(stringE . show =<< reify ''Bool)
 "TyConI (DataD [] GHC.Types.Bool [] [NormalC GHC.Types.False [],NormalC GHC.Types.True []] [])"
 ```
-reifying a type returns the AST as represented by TH, here's the AST in a diagram of the boolean type from above:
+Reifying a type returns the AST as represented by TH, here's the AST in a diagram of the boolean type from above:
 ![abstract syntax tree boolean](https://github.com/seanwestfall/templatehaskell/blob/master/syntax_tree_bool.png)

 The AST of a simple primative type like Bool produces a small tree, but when used on types deeper down the module chain, relatively large ASTs will be generated.
 Try reify on `''Lit` or `''Exp` to know what I mean, though reify can work on any Haskell type.